Armaan Wilson: College career

 In 2020, he began attending Providence College, where he played for the men's soccer team.
 He made his collegiate debut on February 20, 2021 (as the fall 2020 season was postponed due to the COVID-19 pandemic against the Rhode Island Rams.
 He scored his first collegiate goal on November 18, 2021, against the Marist Red Foxes in the first round of the NCAA Tournament.

 Club career

 In 2022, Wilson played with the Woodbridge Strikers in League1 Ontario.

 In February 2023, he signed his first professional contract with HFX Wanderers FC of the Canadian Premier League.
 He made his professional debut on May 6, 2023, in a substitute appearance against Valour FC.
 On September 8, 2023, he made his first start and also scored his first professional goal in a 1-1 draw with Pacific FC, being named to the CPL Team of the Week afterwards.

 In March 2024, he signed with KTP in the Finnish second tier Ykkösliiga.
 At the end of the season, they won the Ykkösliiga title and secured the promotion to top-tier Veikkausliiga.

 In July 2025, Wilson signed with Finnish first tier Veikkausliiga side SJK Seinäjoki until 2027, for an undisclosed fee.

 Personal life

-He is the younger brother of Toronto FC II player Shafique Wilson.
+He is the younger brother of fellow professional soccer player Shafique Wilson.